juhanarossi/high-elevation-airports-runways/README.md

  ## Webpage
 The code and images for the webpage are in the `docs` folder.
 The webpage is [here](https://juhanarossi.github.io/high_elevation_airports-runways/).
 I worked with `css` and created a style sheet through trial and error.
 ## Lessons Learned
 This project was about learning to create effective charts that illustrate data effective with nothing redundant and with as few design flaws as possible.
 I made progress in this area.
-The step is to learn to use `ggplot` and `illustrator` to make the charts more effective.
+My next step is to learn to use `ggplot` and `illustrator` to make the charts more effective.